botlabs-gg/yagpdb-docs-v2/content/learn/beginner/outputs-1.md

 Obviously these are both quite contrived examples.
 We provide a list of all available functions in the [functions reference documentation](/docs/reference/templates/functions).
-Try to experiment around with some of these functions to get a feel for how they're called and what they do.
+Try to experiment around with some of these functions to get a feel for how they're used and what they do.

 ### Actions for Control Flow

-You can also use actions to change your program's code path, depending on some condition.
-We will go over this in more detail in a later chapter.
+You can also use actions to determine whether some of your code is executed depending on a condition, along with some more complex control flows.
+We will go over these in more detail in a later chapter.